Adexandria/ChatPlatformAPI/README.md

 ### Documentation
 The API include two functionalities:
-- Send Message: This is a POST function that allow users to send message and it's also stores the chat in the user's cookie.
+- Send Message: It is a POST function that allows users to send a message.
+It also stores the chat in the user's cookie.

 ```
 curl -X 'POST' \